ansys/pymotorcad/doc/source/user_guide/virtual_env_motorcad.rst

     :width: 500pt

-Change Python Exe file location in Motor-CAD UI
+Change the Python EXE file location in the Motor-CAD UI
 *******************************
 Proceed to change the Python Exe file location in  :code:`Defaults>Default File Locations` .
 This should point to  :code:`pythonw.exe`  file under  :code:`Scripts`  folder of the virtual environment